 Strictly Come Dancing 2019 will be back on our screens before you know it – here are all of this year’s contestants.

-The BBC announced the Strictly Come Dancing 2019 hopefuls almost every day since August began, with a star-studded line-up in the running.
+The BBC announced the Strictly Come Dancing 2019 hopefuls almost every day throughout August, with a star-studded line-up once again in the running for a seventeenth series.

-Michelle Visage and Jamie Laing certainly got fans talking when it was revealed they were taking part, but who else will we see on our TV screens when Strictly makes its comeback?
+Michelle Visage and Saffron Barker certainly got fans talking when it was revealed they were taking part, but who else will we see on our TV screens when Strictly makes its comeback?

 Here is the full line up for Strictly Come Dancing 2019:

 TV star Anneka, 60, was apparently meant to take part on Strictly in 2018 but is more than excited to get involved this year.

 She said: “I haven’t danced since I was 7 and Miss Beer sent me home from my ballet class because I was hopelessly uncoordinated.
 My family and friends haven’t seen me dance since, not at a wedding or round a handbag so it’s going to be a challenge for my partner.
 In fact I’ve asked for two, one on each side."

 Rowing champion James Cracknell was revealed to be taking part on Strictly during Good Morning Britain.

 He said during the big reveal: "I haven't told my mum yet.
 We were told not to tell anyone!
 She's probably going, 'No what is he doing!'"